 With Valentine’s Day rapidly approaching, demand for traditional gifts, like roses or candy, is quickly rising and consumers are left with steep price tags.
+As a result, Valentine’s Day spending is expected to hit an all-time high, according to the National Retail Federation.

 Randy Allen, senior lecturer of management and a retail expert at Cornell University SC Johnson College of Business, offers some tips on ways to stay romantic while avoiding the markups.